Cleg83/tool_db/README.md

 ## Project Introduction

-The Woodworking Tool Database is a comprehensive web application designed to serve woodworking enthusiasts and hobbyists by providing a centralised platform for discovering, learning about, and purchasing woodworking tools.
+The Woodworker's Tool Database is a comprehensive web application designed to serve woodworking enthusiasts and hobbyists by providing a centralised platform for discovering, learning about, and purchasing woodworking tools.

 The application features an extensive tool database, product videos, product links, and user-specific tool management, creating a one-stop resource for both novice and experienced woodworkers alike.